openSUSE/news-o-o/_posts/2025/2025-03-26-freedom-is-not-one-vender.md

  - Open identity and authentication standards ([LDAP](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol), [OpenID](https://en.wikipedia.org/wiki/OpenID))
  - Transparent package formats ([Flatpak](https://flatpak.org/), RPM)

-What’s missing is cohesion, support and leadership to bring these pieces together into a truly sovereign operating system platform; one that empowers local governments while cooperating globally.

 Let’s not get lost in the flags, logos or headlines.
 While politics shift and trade alliances fray, the open-source movement remains one of the most stable, borderless, and collaborative human endeavors on the planet.